Approximately 90 percent of contact lens wearers prefer soft contact lenses.

 Bi-weekly contact lenses

-Bi-weekly lenses, also known as ‘two-week disposable lenses’, can be reused for two weeks.
-After two weeks, they must be replaced with a fresh pair.
+Bi-weekly lenses, also known as ‘two-week disposable lenses’, can be reused for two weeks, then after two weeks they must be replaced with a fresh pair.

-These lenses are only worn during the day, and must be removed every night to be disinfected and stored in their storage case.
+These lenses cannot be worn while sleeping and must be removed every night to be disinfected and stored in their storage case.

 These lenses are both comfortable (made of silicone hydrogel) and affordably priced.
 They are the perfect blend between daily disposables and monthly lenses, making them a popular choice.